 - The ATC must include at least 50% of the units from exclusively graduate level courses (700-899 level).
 Most programs require more units to be taken at this level.
 Many degree programs require that all units be graduate level.

 - Another 20% of the units on the ATC may be from either exclusively graduate or paired courses (students must always register for the graduate designated section of the paired course).

-- A final 30% of the units on the ATC may be from graduate courses, upper division undergraduate courses, paired courses (students should register in the graduate section of the paired course).
+- A final 30% of the units on the ATC may be from upper division undergraduate courses, paired courses (students should register in the graduate section of the paired course) or regular graduate courses.
 Graduate students enrolled in undergraduate courses must complete additional coursework as specified by the instructor.
 No lower division course work (100-299) is allowed on the ATC.

 - A maximum of 6 semester units, which may include any combination of Open University (CEL) work, credit by examination, and/or transfer work, may be used in meeting the requirement of a 30-unit program and proportionally more for programs that exceed 30 units (e.g., a maximum of 12 semester units may be used in meeting the requirement of a 60-unit program).

 - Students enrolled in an SF State officially sponsored graduate international exchange program may use a maximum of 12 units on their ATC in a 30 unit degree (or proportionally more for higher unit programs) if accepted by the department/program and the dean of Graduate Studies.
 Exchange work must be at the graduate level.
 Students using 12 units of exchange work on their ATC may not, in addition, use transfer work, Open University (CEL), credit by examination, or more than 6 units of 899 work on their ATC.

 - The ATC may not include more than 6 semester units of credit in independent study 899 courses (699 not permitted).
 Students in independent study courses (899) must have on file in the department a contract for work to be completed, the grading method, manner of assessment and a timetable for completion.